dawapaljor/sft-report/src/pages/content/0-report.md

 </div>

-The bald-headed Chen Wenshen (陳文深) was also present during the attacks at the Moscone Center, as he had been just a short time before when Chen Chuangchuang was pepper-sprayed as well as on other occasions, including the assault on Wang Wei near the St.Regis Hotel on the 15th, near the barricade attack on Hong Kong and Tibetan protesters near the Hyatt Regency Hotel on the 15th (see above), and at the airport on the 17th (see below).
+The bald-headed Chen Wenshen (陳文深) was also present during the attacks at the Moscone Center, as he had been just a short time before when Chen Chuangchuang was pepper-sprayed as well as on other occasions, including the assault on Wang Wei near the St. Regis Hotel on the 15th, near the barricade attack on Hong Kong and Tibetan protesters near the Hyatt Regency Hotel on the 15th (see above), and at the airport on the 17th (see below).

 <img src="/images/Chen-Wenshen-Moscone-Center-16nov23.png" alt="Chen Wenshen Moscone Center 16nov23-min.png" class="img-sm mx-auto">